In the article

 - Public Transport: Buses, trains, and taxis can carry bed bugs on seats and fabrics.

-- Neighboring Infestations: In apartments or condos, bed bugs can crawl through walls, floors, and ceilings.
+- Neighbouring Infestations: In apartments or condos, bed bugs can crawl through walls, floors, and ceilings.

 - Visitors: Friends or family can unknowingly bring bed bugs into your home.